 When Elisabetta Sirani died, she was carried to the chapel of the Rosary in Bologna Italy.
-It was not a family funeral, but a massive community outpouring of grief.
-Because Elisabetta had brought painting to the women of Bologna, and was now dead at age 27 under mysterious circumstances.
+It was not a family funeral, it was a massive community outpouring of grief, because Elisabetta had brought painting to the women of Bologna, and was dead at age 27 under mysterious circumstances.

-‘Envious hands’ cutting down a talented life too young.
-So why the public outcry?
-According to Count Carlo Cesare Malvasia, patron of the arts and the writer of the Felsina Pittrice, a 16th century art history book — thought that Sirani had been cut down out of professional jealousy, saying he “almost wished I had never known her or aided her” lest he contributed to her rise in fame, and her early death.
+Invida Manus is Latin for envious hands, hands that cut down a talented life too young.
+According to Count Carlo Cesare Malvasia, patron of the arts and the writer of the Felsina Pittrice, a 16th century art history book, suggested that Sirani had been killed out of professional jealousy, saying he “almost wished I had never known her or aided her” lest he contributed to her rise in fame, and her early death.

 Elisabetta Sirani believed in ‘plain living and high thinking’ working quickly and with great precision and focus.
-By her 24 she was credited with over 90 artworks, and in just three years she would create more than 80 more.
-Painting was a gift that gave freely to the women of Bologna — beginning with her sisters, Elizabetta taught painting to more than a dozen women, including her own frenemy Ginevra Cantofoli.
-Elisabetta’s commissions brought in more than enough money to support her entire family, and often she would paint with a wide gallery of onlookers, many head over heels in love with the attractive and focused young artist — Ragg saying “she has so much self-assurance, and so little self-consciousness, that their presence is no embarrassment to her.
+By her 24 she was credited with over 90 artworks, and in the next three years she created 80 more.
+Painting was a gift that gave freely to the women of Bologna.
+Beginning with her sisters, Elizabetta taught painting to more than a dozen women, including her frenemy Ginevra Cantofoli.
+Elisabetta’s commissions brought in more than enough money to support her family, and she often painted with a gallery of onlookers enamoured with the attractive and focused young artist.
+Ragg wrote “she has so much self-assurance, and so little self-consciousness, that their presence is no embarrassment to her.
 Her sweetness is not insipid.
 Her strength is free from self-assertion.
 She is comely and devoid of vanity, eminently attractive, and entirely virtuous.”

-But in 1665, Elisabetta was first touched by the mysterious ailment that would take her life.
-A stomach pain that “went away of itself without the aid on any remedy”.
+But in 1665, Elisabetta was first touched by the mysterious ailment that took her life.
+A stomach pain that “went away of itself without the aid of any remedy”.
 It was the beginning of a quick change in the demeanor of the young woman, who lost weight, and suffered melancholy spells.
 Her pain became more frequent and intense, her fingers turned purple, and finally, she received sacraments from the local priest and died.
-After a post-mortem examination, the family physician Dr. Gallerati declared her death the result of “corrosive poison”.
+After a post-mortem examination, the family physician Dr. Gallerati declared her death the result of corrosive poison.